 The basic principle of contract law that a contract cannot be varied without the consent of the other party applies to contracts of employment.
 Care should, therefore, be exercised in drawing up all contracts of employment.
 Also, proper procedures should be followed whenever it becomes necessary to renegotiate any aspect of the employment relationship.
 In addition to the contract of employment, certain terms of employment and/or duties and rights of the employer and employee may also be prescribed by statute or implied under the common law, including those relating to, for example, minimum wages, retrenchment and severance, maternity protection and health and safety.

 Wages and salaries vary considerably between industries.
-However, the Minimum Wages Act empowers the Minister responsible for Labour to make Minimum Wage Orders in relation to specific trades.
-The current general minimum hourly wage (exclusive of gratuities, service charges and commissions) as prescribed by the Minimum Wages Order 2014 is TT$15.00 or approximately US$2.34.
+However, the Minimum Wages Act empowers the Minister responsible for labour to make Minimum Wage Orders in relation to specific trades.
+The current general minimum hourly wage (exclusive of gratuities, service charges and commissions) as prescribed by the Minimum Wages Order 2014 is TT$15.00 or approximately US$2.22 and effective December 1, 2019 it will be increased to TT$17.50.
 Industry specific Orders have also been issued in relation to employees in the restaurant and catering, petrol station, security, shop and household assistant trades.

 The Equal Opportunities Act generally prohibits employers from discriminating against employees or prospective employees on the basis of their sex, race, ethnicity, geographical origin, religion, marital status or disability.
 While the Act does not expressly speak to equal pay, it does generally prohibit employers from discrimination in the terms and conditions of employment afforded to their employees.